ReadAlongs/Studio-Web/implementation_plan.md

 ### 4a.
 Blank-line grouping in plainTextToDoc

-Each blank line produces its own empty `paragraph` node — not a `sentence`, and not a `pagebreak`.
-A run of N consecutive blank lines produces N empty paragraphs, whose margins stack so the visible gap scales with blank-line count, all on a **single page**.
-Page breaks are never inferred from blank-line count; `pagebreak` nodes are only ever created by explicit user action (the "Insert page break" toolbar command, Prompt 2).
-This supersedes decision 7's original "2+ empty lines start a new page" wording.
+Each blank line produces its own empty `paragraph` node — not a `sentence`.
+A run of exactly one blank line is a paragraph break; a run of two or more is a page break (one `pagebreak` node, consuming two of the blank lines — any further blanks in that run become ordinary empty paragraphs after it, so a bigger gap still produces a bigger visual gap once `docToReadAlongXml`'s spacer collapsing runs).
+This restores the pre-TipTap plain-text convention (`\n\n` = paragraph, `\n\n\n` = page, formerly documented in the now-removed `text-format-dialog`) for the **paste and `.txt`-upload boundary only** — live typing has its own Enter-driven mechanism (§ Prompt 2 checklist) and still never infers a page from blank-line count, since there's no page-break key combo to type.

+This rule was briefly dropped mid-Prompt-2 in favor of never inferring pages from blank-line count at all (superseding decision 7's original "2+ empty lines start a new page" wording) — that turned out to be wrong for paste/upload specifically: it silently broke round-tripping text authored under the old convention.
+Reinstated as above once that surfaced.

 **Why paragraphs, not sentences**: `@readalongs/web-component`'s `Paragraph` renderer